Parents Of Missing Long Island Woman Gabby Petito Issue Tearful Plea For 22-Year-Old's Safe Return Home

 “I just believe she’s in danger because she’s not in touch with us and she could be alone somewhere, she could be stranded somewhere in the wilderness and needs help,” Schmidt said.
 “I believe a mother’s instinct is the most powerful.”

-Petito’s parents say she was traveling with her boyfriend, who she has been living with in Florida for the past two years, but they wouldn’t comment further on him.
-All they want, is to find her.
+“My only daughter is missing.
+You don’t know what it’s like until it’s your child.
+We love her.
+We want her home.
+Please help,” father James Petito said.
 “Gabby, we just want you to come home.
 Call us.
 Let us know you’re OK.
-Just come home, please,” James Schmidt said.
+Just come home, please.”

 “We miss you,” her mother added.

-Note: Editor’s note: This story first appeared on Sept.
-13, 2021.